harring/FruitScan-AI/README.md

 *This screenshot displays the administrator menu, showcasing the backend control features available to administrators.
 Administrators can add/remove images to the training and test sets.
 They can also evaluate and deploy different model versions.*

+To test the functionality of the administrator page, there are two datasets available in this repository.
+One is called "Dataset_labelled_images.zip" and the other is called "Dataset_test_set.zip".
+If you want to train a model you should upload the "Dataset_labelled_images.zip" and train on it.
+If you want to test your model you can use "Dataset_test_set.zip".
+You can also make your own dataset which has to be structured in the following way:

+- root (zip)
+  - 0
+  - 1
+  - 2
+  - 3

+Folder “0”, “1”, “2”, “3” should contain pictures of kiwis, bananas, mangos and tomatoes, respectively.

 ### Fruit Prediction Page
 <img src="https://github.com/harring/fruitscan-1/blob/main/FruitScan/fruitscanapp/static/images/predictionpage.png" width="300">